jacygao/jacygao.github.io/draft/patterns_of_distributed_transation.md

 In this scenario, both actions performed by the User service needs to consistently succeed or fail.
 2PC could be implemented but adds unecessary complexity.

 Outbox Pattern provides consistency by using an additional database table as an "Outbox".
-Messages are added to the Outbox together with the write to the local database
+Messages are added to the Outbox together with the write to the local database in the same transaction.
+The publishment of the messages is managed by a background job - a poller which retrieves newly added messages and push them to the message channel.